Last Updated on

 What is Pashmina?
 What sets it apart from Cashmere?

-What sets pashmina wool apart from the typical cashmere wool which comes from mountain goats too, is that the pashmina wool is much finer and makes for lighter fabric when woven.
+Both pashmina and cashmere wool come from mountain goats.
+But sets Pashmina apart from Cashmere is that it is much finer and makes for lighter fabric when woven.
 While the cashmere fibre can be anywhere between fifteen to nineteen microns thick, the ultra fine pashmina fibre is only about twelve microns or slightly more.

 This is also the reason why pashmina needs to be hand processed, for it is too delicate to survive the power loom or any machine.
 Even the fleece that goes into crafting a ‘real’ pashmina is either that is naturally shed or hand combed, it cannot be sheared as is the case with the regular cashmere wool.